harpazaviv/OS-Processes_Simulator/README.txt

 the main function takes the arguments and pass them to the simulator function with the right arguments, which then are used with the scheduler function accordinly.

-the results that I got for each scheduler are pretty constant.